Spoiler alert: If you haven’t watched the series finale of HBO’s “Big Love” yet, stop reading here!

 I always wondered what Bill saw in her, but when we meet Lois, his mother, it all becomes clear.
 Nikki is just as mean and manipulative as Lois.
 As many people do without realizing it, Bill succeeds in replicating the craziness and lack of satisfaction he grew up with.
 People coming to treatment are fortunate, in that they can begin to understand this process and make more satisfying choices going forward in life.

 Margene is the third wife, who lied to the other family members about her age, so she could marry Bill at age 16.
 She’s cute, and full of high spirits that attract Barb and Bill’s teenage son….

 And the fun just kept coming, season after season, helped along by a wonderful ensemble cast, till Bill’s death.

 And now we’re left to wait for Gabriel Byrne to make us cringe at his Paul, the therapist/protagonist of “In Treatment,” whose sincerity and compassion are matched only by his arrogance: He’s a therapist who’s above being in therapy himself.

 Let’s hear it for complex characters we love and whom I’m compelled to watch.
 For my patients, of course!
-If you’d like to understand yourself better, give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.